Solicitation of UM Pre-Proposals for Limited Submission Opportunity

 (6) Early Career Development and Diversity Plan (1/2 page): specific plan for how the project will lead to the recruitment and development of diverse early-career faculty, and how the full diversity of the participating jurisdictions’ resources will be engaged

 (7) Sustainability Plan (1/2 to 1 page): the potential of this collaboration, if funded, to become self-sustaining with non-EPSCoR funding from federal, jurisdictional, or private sector sources.

 RII Track-2 FEC 2017 proposals must be aligned with the following focus area:

-Understanding the Relationship between the genome and phenome; per NSF, proposals that do not align with this focus area will be returned without review– “Our vast and ever-increasing storehouse of genomic data has enabled rapid progress in many fields allied with the biological sciences, but it remains a challenge to mechanistically understand how genotype elicits phenotype.
-A fuller understanding of the emergent processes underlying this relationship would have profound implications in medicine, agriculture, biotechnology, ecology, evolution, and other fields.
-Proposals should pursue innovative, interdisciplinary approaches toward quantitative, predictive understanding of the complex interactions between genome and environment that generate variable phenotypic traits.
+Understanding the Relationship between the genome and phenome; per NSF, proposals that do not align with this focus area will be returned without review– “Our vast and ever-increasing storehouse of genomic data has enabled rapid progress in many fields allied with the biological sciences; however, understanding the complex, multi-level relationships between the genotype and the set of phenotypic characteristics displayed by an organism, or the phenome, remains a central challenge to biology.
+A more complete understanding of the emergent properties underlying this relationship would have profound implications for medicine, agriculture, biotechnology, ecology, evolution, and other fields.
+Proposers should pursue innovative, inter-disciplinary approaches toward understanding the factors and features that produce particular phenotypes in individuals and/or populations, including but not limited to genomic, transcriptomic, epigenetic, and environmental.
+Proposals that bring together teams that are using relevant technologies/tools that address multiple levels of organization from genome-cellular-organismal and population are encouraged.
 These efforts may include the work of biologists, physicists, chemists, engineers, informaticians, and other scientists.
-Proposals may use any combination of experimental, computational, and/or theoretical approaches with any appropriate model system(s).”
+Proposals may use any combination of experimental, computational, and/or theoretical approaches with any appropriate species”